FAQs

 Follow PhysioWorks

-pre event massage on calf muscle preparing athlete for sport
+pre event massage calf treatment preparing athlete before sport

 Pre-event calf massage before sport.

-Pre event massage is usually best booked 48–72 hours before competition if you want deeper work.
-Light massage may suit the day before or the day of an event, but heavy pressure too close to sport can leave muscles tender.
+Pre event massage is usually best booked 48–72 hours before competition if you want firmer sports massage.
+Deeper work too close to a race, match, or event can leave muscles tender or heavy.
+Light massage may suit the day before or the same day if you already know your body responds well.

-A pre event massage is a short, targeted massage session before a workout, race, match, or sporting event.
-It sits alongside your usual sports massage, warm-up, training, and recovery plan.
+A pre event massage is a short, targeted massage session before sport, racing, training, or competition.
+It should support your usual sports massage, warm-up, sleep, hydration, and recovery plan rather than replace them.

 A pre event massage is a massage session before sport or exercise.
-It usually targets the muscles you are about to use, such as the calf, hamstrings, thighs, glutes, back, neck, or shoulders.
+It usually targets the muscles you are about to use, such as the calves, hamstrings, thighs, glutes, back, neck, or shoulders.

-The goal is to help you feel ready, mobile, and calm without making the body sore or heavy.
+The aim is to help you feel ready, mobile, and calm without making the body sore or flat.
 Your massage therapist may use light flushing, gentle compression, short strokes, or targeted work on tight areas.
+Pressure should match your event timing and your usual response to massage.

 Quick Timing Guide